jotauses/django-lifecycle-hooks/docs/api.md

 # API Reference

+This section provides detailed technical documentation for the `django-lifecycle-hooks` API.

+---

 ## 🧩 Decorators

 ### `@hook`

-The core decorator for registering lifecycle methods.
+The core decorator used to register lifecycle methods.

 ```python
 def hook(